Radon Testing in Federal Buildings - Highlights

 Number of Buildings with average Radon above 600 Bq/m3 92

-As of August 2020, approximately 3.6% of the federal buildings tested have average radon concentrations above the Canadian Guideline.
+At the completion of the project in 2019, approximately 3.6% of the federal buildings tested had average radon concentrations above the Canadian Guideline.

-Health Canada is working in partnership with a number of organizations to raise awareness about the risks from radon including the Canadian Lung Association, Canadian Cancer Society, Canadian Medical Association, and the Canadian Partnership on Children's Health and Environment.
+Health Canada is working in partnership with a number of organizations to raise awareness about the risks from radon including the Canadian Association of Radon Scientists and Technologists, Canadian Cancer Society, Canadian Medical Association, Canadian Partnership on Children's Health and Environment, and Take Action on Radon.

 Health Canada has developed a number of resources including brochures, factsheets and guides to help Canadians learn about radon and how to protect themselves and their family by testing and reducing the level, if necessary.